mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 Z_{T(\text{b})} = \cfrac{V_{LLT(\text{b})}^2}{S_{3\phi(\text{b})}}.
 ```

-Substituting the previous expressions, we obtain the following formula for the impedance on the secondary side in per-unit system:
+Substituting the previous expressions, we obtain the following formula for the impedance on the secondary side in the per-unit system:
 ```math
 Z_{T(\text{pu})} = \cfrac{Z_{F(\text{si})} S_{3\phi(\text{b})}}{\tau^2 V_{LLF(\text{b})}^2}.
 ```
 This formula applies to both lines and transformers.
-For a line, where ``\tau = 1``, the formula simplifies and becomes the same as the impedance equation for a line.
+For a line, where ``\tau = 1``, the formula reduces to the impedance equation for a line.

 !!! note "Info"
     In the case of a transformer, if impedances or admittances are provided in SI units, they must be specified for the primary side (from-bus end).